vmware-tanzu/vm-operator/docs/concepts/workloads/vm.md

 The `spec.cdrom[].allowGuestControl` field controls the guest OS's ability to connect/disconnect the CD-ROM device.
 If set to `true` (default value), a web console connection may be used to connect/disconnect the CD-ROM device from within the guest OS.

-For more information on the ISO VM workflow, please refer to the [Deploy VM from ISO](../../../tutorials/deploy-vm/iso/) tutorial.
+For more information on the ISO VM workflow, please refer to the [Deploy a VM with ISO](../../../tutorials/deploy-vm/iso/) tutorial.